hamzahik/wakanda-paas-doc/docs/faq.rst

 FAQ
 ===

-How many free applications am I allowed to create?
+How many demo applications am I allowed to create?
 ==================================================

-The Wakanda Cloud beta program puts an upper limit on the number of free applications that you can create.
+Wakanda Cloud puts an upper limit on the number of demo applications that you can have at the same time.
-The limit is currently two free applications per Wakanda Cloud account.
+The limit is currently two demo applications per Wakanda Cloud account.

-Do applications shared with me decrease the number of free applications I can create?
+Do applications shared with me decrease the number of demo applications I can create?
 =====================================================================================

 No. You can have as many applications shared with you as you want.
-You will still have the same upper limit of the number of free applications.
+You will still have the same upper limit of the number of demo applications.

 What happens if my application is not used for a long time? does it get idled?
 ==============================================================================